 - The most serious category might include for example where there has been a lengthy campaign of sexual or racial (or presumably disability) harassment.
 Awards in this category are relatively rare.
 Only in the most exceptional cases should an award for injury to feelings exceed the stated maximum.

-In deciding the compensation for injury to feelings, including the category, the tribunal should focus on the impact of the discrimination on the individual concerned, rather than the gravity of the acts:
+In deciding the compensation for injury to feelings, including the band, the tribunal should focus on the impact of the discrimination on the individual concerned, rather than the gravity of the acts:

 “We are all different and the impact of discrimination is an individual experience and unlawful discriminatory behaviour may affect different individuals differently, which will be for the Tribunal to assess and analyse from the evidence before it.”